wting/autojump/docs/header.md

 autojump - a faster way to navigate your filesystem

 ## SYNOPSIS
-Jump to a previously visited directory 'foobar':
+Jump to a previously visited directory that contains 'foo':

     j foo

+Jump to a previously visited subdirectory of the current working directory:

+    jc bar

 Show all database entries and their respective key weights: